mouse-reeve/kyranides/03_book_1.md

 Take the Stone, which is called _Hieracite_ and engrave in it a Hawk, and at his feet a
-Frog, and under foot engrave this _M l â a â_ which is _Malae_.
-In another Book it is found thus; _Mer Gys Rai maa ovaa._ And in a living Loadstone make this Sculpture, _a a m a a G y n a_:
+Frog, and under foot engrave this _M l â a â_ which is _Malaa_.
+In another Book it is found thus; _Mer Gyf Rai maa ovaa._ And in a living Loadstone make this Sculpture, _a a m a a G y n a_:
-But other have it thus _M a a a a_.
+But other have it thus _M a a a a a_.
 And take a common Hawk, which we call
 _Circus_, or a Falcon, kill it in Spring-water by dipping it under water so often till it dies.
-Take it therefore, and preserve it in Myr??? for seven days, as in Salt.
-And after seven dayes, tie the Tongue of a living Frog, and two stones, _scil_, a _Hieracties_ and a Magnet, and little filings of Steel, that the Magnet, may live, tie them in a Hawk's Skin: And make the Ligature of the Phylactery of the nerve of the Hawk, as round (or twisted) Co??? small and long, that being worn about the
+Take it therefore, and preserve it in Myrrh for seven days, as in Salt.
+And after seven dayes, tie the Tongue of a living Frog, and two stones, _scil._ a _Hieracites_ and a Magnet, and little filings of Steel, that the Magnet may live, tie them in a Hawk's Skin: And make the Ligature of the Phylactery of the nerve of the Hawk, as a round (or twisted) Cord small and long, that being worn about the
 Neck, it may reach to the Stomach and Heart and _you will foreknow all things_.
 But neither